sicreative/VoltageShift/README.md

 This program is a command tool that supports Haswell and above CPUs for undervoltage.
+As Apple locked the OC capability for newer devices,  so if the info show "OC_Locked", you can not undervoltage, however you can close Turbo and set Power Limit to reduce heat.

 It uses 'Intel Overclock Mailbox' for controling the voltage offset, Your system may be locked of the "OC Mailbox" and not be available for undervoltage.